hectorcorrea/solr-for-newbies/10_schema.md

   # }
 ```

-This is obviously a much more complex definition than the ones that we saw before.
-The basics are the same, the field type points to a `class` (solr.TextField) and it also indicates that it's a multi-value type.
-However, notice the next two kinds of information defined for this field, namely the information under the `indexAnalyzer` and `queryAnalyzer`.
+This is obviously a much more complex definition than the ones we saw before.
+Although the basics are the same, the field type points to a `class` (solr.TextField) and it indicates it's a multi-value type, notice the next two properties defined for this field: `indexAnalyzer` and `queryAnalyzer`.

-`indexAnalyzer` refers to the kind of transformations that will be made to any field of this type before the value is *indexed* by Solr.
+* `indexAnalyzer` refers to the transformations that will be made to the data before is *indexed* by Solr for any field of this type.

-`queryAnalyzer` refers to the transformations that will be made to any value that references a field of this type when we *query* a `text_general` field.
+* `queryAnalyzer` refers to the transformations that will be applied to the search terms when we *query* a field of this type.

-Notice for example how it will take into account "stop words" (e.g. words to be ignored) both at index and query time, but it will take into account "synonyms" only at querying time.
+Notice that in the definition for `text_general` "stop words" (i.e. words to be ignored) will be considered at index and query time, but "synonyms" will only be applied at query time since the filter `SynonymGraphFilter` only appears on the `queryAnalyzer`.

-## Note for Solr 4.x users
-In Solr 4 the default mechanism to edit the schema was via the `schema.xml` file.
-Starting in Solr 5 the default mechanism is now via the "Managed Schema Definition" in which fields are defined via the Schema API and without the use of a `schema.xml` file.
-See section "Managed Schema Definition in SolrConfig" in the [Solr Reference Guide 5.0](https://archive.apache.org/dist/lucene/solr/ref-guide/apache-solr-ref-guide-5.0.pdf) for more information about this.